jacksonmgrant/Scribe/README.md

 The Scribe backend handles audio transcription, analysis, and user data storage.
 Audio transcription is done using the [Azure Speech to Text](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-to-text) service.
 User storage will be done with MongoDB, and communication to the frontend will be done with [FastAPI](https://fastapi.tiangolo.com/).
 Research still needs to be done on which LLM to use for synthesizing notes.
 It will need to have a free tier for API calls to it, and be good at understanding and writing text.

+### Usage

+* When uploading files, only use wav audio files.
+The Azure STT API cannot process any other type.
+  * Several sample files are located at Scribe/ScribeBE/Samples/.
+Conference.wav is the best file for quick testing, while the other two can be used for stress testing.
+* The app will be unusable while uploading audio, which takes about as long as the audio file is.
+The UI does not indicate this yet.
+* The free tier on Azure STT has a limit of 300 minutes of transcription per month.
+Please be mindful of what you transcribe and don't send files longer than 10 minutes without letting me know.

 ### Credits

 * The template UI code is repurposed from [this](https://www.youtube.com/watch?v=MkESyVB4oUw) task list tutorial by Tyler Potts.
 It has been updated to work in React.
 * The project is also based on instructor Changhui Xu's [to-do app example](https://github.com/changhuixu/CS3980-2024/tree/main/my_todo_app), particularly on the backend.
 * ChatGPT and Github CoPilot were used to help learn the tools used in this project, generate code fragments, and debug.
 * The Favicon is the Notebook Flat Icon Vector from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Notebook_Flat_Icon_Vector.svg) by Videoplasty.com, CC-BY-SA 4.0.

 # Demos